clab/fast_align/README.md

 ## Compiling and using `fast_align`

-`fast_align` requires only a C++ compiler; it can be compiled by typing `make` at the command line prompt.
+Building `fast_align` requires only a C++ compiler; this can be done by typing `make` at the command line prompt.
 Run `fast_align` to see a list of command line options.

-`fast_align` generates *asymmetric* alignments (i.e., by treating either the left or right language in the parallel corpus as language being translated into the other, slightly different alignments will be generated).
-The usually recommended way to generate *source–target* alignments is:
+`fast_align` generates *asymmetric* alignments (i.e., by treating either the left or right language in the parallel corpus as primary language being modeled, slightly different alignments will be generated).
+The usually recommended way to generate *source–target* (left language–right language) alignments is:

     ./fast_align -i text.fr-en -d -o -v > forward.align